CleverLever/cl_varnish_admin.ee_addon/USAGE.md

 For more information about configuring your Varnish server's administrative interface refer to the [-T and -S options for varnishd](https://www.varnish-cache.org/docs/trunk/reference/varnishd.html).

+NOTE: Be sure your PHP and MySQL (which is configured to your system in some cases) timezones are set properly.

 Tags
 -----